-The Best Resorts in Fort Lauderdale, Florida
+The Best Resorts to Book in Fort Lauderdale, Florida

 Fort Lauderdale boasts miles of glorious beaches | © Jessica Kirsh / Alamy Stock Photo